GiacomoRapparini2/Clinical_data/README.md

      ```
      python -m unittest test_functions.py
      ```
-- **`paths.json/`:** A json file with the paths to the folder containing the clinical_data.csv file and the folder containing the other necessary files, where also the results will be stored.
+- **`paths.json/`:** A json file with the paths to the folder containing the clinical data and the folder containing the results that will be stored.

 ## Results